smxi/inxi/README.txt

 linux systems with the core tools inxi requires to operate installed.
 Ie, not android, yet.
 What this means is this: you can have a 10 year old box, or probably 15, not sure, and you can install today's inxi on it, and it will run.
 It won't run fast, but it will run.
-I test inxi on a 200mghz laptop from about 1998 to keep it honest.
+I test inxi on a 200 MHz laptop from about 1998 to keep it honest.
 That's also what was used to optimize the code.